Optimal number of agents in a collective search, and when to launch them: General formalism

+In order to identify optimal launch strategies, we first need to define a search cost, i.e. an objective function of the launch times $\left\{t_i \right\}$ that we will aim at minimizing.
+As mentioned in the introduction, we want to account not only for the overall search time but also for the resources required to launch each searcher and to sustain it.
+We thus aim at constructing a cost function that depends on the total number $\mathcal{N}$ of searchers launched before the target is found and the total time $\mathcal{T}$ spent by all searchers in the search.
+These quantities can be defined in terms of the total search time $T$, reading

+where $\Theta$ is the Heaviside step function.
+A relevant search cost $K$ should be a function of $T$, $\mathcal{N}$ and $\mathcal{T}$ where each of them should contribute independently.
+The simplest form that can be constructed is thus a weighted sum of three contributions, namely

-where $\bar{T}$ is the mean search time, $\bar{\mathcal{T}}$ is the mean sum of times spent by all searchers in the system until the target is found, and $\bar{N}$ is the mean number of searchers introduced in the system until the target is found. $J_T$, $J_N$ an $K_N$ are parameters that weight each contribution to the search cost.
-They can be interpreted as follows: \begin{itemize} \item $J_T$ is the {\it target cost rate}: it quantifies a cost associated to the only presence of the target and can be thought of as a rate of damage due to the presence of the target. \item $J_N$ is the {\it searcher maintenance rate}: it quantifies the amount of resources required to sustain one searcher per unit time. \item $K_N$ is the {\it searcher hiring cost}: it quantifies the amount of resources required to introduce a searcher into the system. \end{itemize} The optimal search strategy is then defined by the set of introduction times $t_i$ that minimize $\mathcal{K}$.
-For compactness, we introduce the normalized parameters $\gamma = J_N/J_T$ and $\kappa = K_N/J_T$ and set $J_T=1$ as our cost rate unit for the rest of the paper.
+The first term weighted by the {\it target cost rate} $J_T$ quantifies a cost associated with the presence of the target and can be interpreted as a rate of damage due to the presence of the target.
+The second term weighted by the {\it searcher sustaining rate} $J_S$ quantifies the amount of resources required to sustain one searcher per unit time.
+Finally, the last term weighted by the {\it searcher launch cost} $K_L$ quantifies the amount of resources required to launch a searcher.
+The values of $J_T$, $J_S$ and $K_L$ are constant for each specific search process and reflect the relative importance of each contribution to the search cost.
+Of course, more complicated definitions of the search cost can be chosen where the dependence on $T$, $\mathcal{N}$ and $\mathcal{T}$ are non-linear, but this would be beyond the scope of this manuscript and is briefly discussed in the conclusion of this paper.
+For compactness, we introduce the normalized parameters $\gamma = J_S/J_T$ and $\kappa = K_L/J_T$ and set $J_T=1$ as our cost rate unit for the rest of the paper.

-To calculate $\bar{T}$, $\bar{\mathcal{T}}$ and $\bar{N}$, we first need to formalize the target survival probability, i.e. the probability that neither of the searchers has found the target yet after a certain time $t$.
-For $t_n\leq t < t_{n+1}$, there are $n$ searchers in the system, and we have

-Note that we choose by convention $t_1=0^+$ as the time origin.
-Following the calculation reported in the Supplemental material, we rewrite $\mathcal{K}$ as

-Note that this framework can be used to model a finite number of searchers $N$ simply by imposing $t_p\to\infty$ for $p>N$.
-In this case, we note the search cost $\mathcal{K}_N$.

-It should be emphasized that both $S$ and $s$ share the same level of averaging with respect to the initial positions of the target and of the searchers.
-If $s$ depends on these positions, $S$ does as well and corresponds to the survival probability when all searchers are initialized at the same position and look for the same target. \\

-{\it Condition for simultaneous introduction.} Consider a process with a total reservoir of $N$ searchers.
-We first want to know whether it is favorable to introduce searchers simultaneously or if one should launch them one after the other into the system.